EricZinda/docsproto/devhowto/devhowtoSimplePropositions.md

 ## Responding to Simple Propositions
 "Propositions" are sentences that declare something to be true like "A file is very large".
 If true, a human would expect something like "yep, you are right" or "correct!" or "yes, this is true" as a response (error cases will be [handled later](devhowtoChoosingWhichFailure)).
-A phrase is a proposition if the "sentence force" (SF) property of its index variable is `prop` as [described in the previous section](devhowtoSentenceForce).
+A phrase is a proposition if the "sentence force" (SF) property of its MRS `index` variable is `prop` as [described in the previous section](devhowtoSentenceForce).

 Below is the MRS for "A file is very large".
 As described in the [previous section](devhowtoSentenceForce): The `INDEX = e2`, and `e2` has a sentence force of "proposition": `SF: prop`.
 ~~~